-The Company is an international energy company engaged in the business of acquiring, exploring and developing petroleum and natural gas properties, with offices in Vancouver, British Columbia, Denver, Colorado and Budapest, Hungary.
-The Company's registered office is located at 810-675 West Hastings Street, Vancouver, British Columbia, Canada V6B 1N2 and the Company's head office is located at 1875 Lawrence Street, Suite 1400, Denver, Colorado, U.S.A.
+The Company is an international energy company engaged in the business of acquiring, exploring and developing petroleum and natural gas properties, with offices in Vancouver, British Columbia, Denver, Colorado, Budapest, Hungary and Sydney, Australia.
+The Company's registered office is located at 810-675 West Hastings Street, Vancouver, British Columbia, Canada V6B 1N2 and the Company's head office is located at 999 18th Street, Suite 1100, Denver, Colorado, U.S.A.
 80202.

-The Company's primary focus is the identification, exploration and development of conventional and unconventional oil and gas projects in Central Europe, specifically Hungary.
-In 2009, the Company's geographical focus was broadened to also include Australia with the Beetaloo Basin Project acquisition.
+The Company's primary focus is the identification, exploration and development of conventional and unconventional petroleum and natural gas projects in Central Europe (specifically Hungary) Australia and South Africa.